spacemeshos/smapp-lite/TestCases.md

 4. Test switching from Mainnet to Testnet and vice versa.
 5. Ensure that switching networks updates the relevant account and transaction data accordingly.

+## Connect the Ledger device

+1. Verify that the connect ledger device button is visible and clickable.
+2. Ensure that the button is accessible via the keyboard.
+3. Verify that clicking this button with no ledger device physically connected to the PC opens a modal with instructions on properly connecting a ledger.
+4. Verify that clicking this button with a ledger connected, but not logged in, opens a modal with instructions on properly connecting a ledger.
+5. Verify that clicking this button with a ledger connected, but without the Spacemesh app opened on the device, opens a modal with instructions on properly connecting a ledger.
+6. Ensure that clicking this button correctly connects to the ledger if we attempt with a ledger correctly plugged in, unlocked, and with the Spacemesh app opened.
+7. Ensure the button changes its look (currently green color and changed icon) after a successful connect process.
+8. Ensure the ledger stays connected until we disconnect it.
+The app does not lose the pairing for any random reason.
+9. Verify the behavior after the Spacemesh App is closed on the ledger while it's still connected to the lite wallet app (wallet should notice being disconnected? to be implemented?).
+10. Verify the behavior after the ledger is locked (i.e. being idle) while it's still connected to the lite wallet app (wallet should notice being disconnected? to be implemented?).
+11. Verify the behavior after the unplugged ledger while it's still connected to the lite wallet app (wallet should notice being disconnected? to be implemented?).

 ## Settings Button

 1. Ensure the settings button is visible and clickable.